 It’s a strange summer for everyone.
 It’s especially strange for Mark Grochala.

-The summer and holiday weekends like Independence Day represent busy seasons.
+The summer and holiday weekends, like Independence Day weekend, usually are busy times for casinos.
 But Grochala, like many other casino workers, has been furloughed since mid-March.

 Table games supervisor shares his story

 Grochala is a table games supervisor at Rivers Casino Philadelphia.
-Rivers Casino Philadelphia was one of twelve PA casinos to close in mid-March to slow the spread of coronavirus.
-Grochala was then furloughed.
+It was one of 12 PA casinos to close in mid-March to slow the spread of coronavirus.
+That’s when Grochala was furloughed.

 A near-death experience

-After graduating from The College of New Jersey in 1981, he was unsure of his next step.
+After graduating from The College of New Jersey in 1981, Grochala was unsure of his next step.
 He thought he might go into sales or go to law school.

 One September night in the early ’80s, Grochala and a friend were out at a few bars.
-When they headed home that rainy night, the car spun out and they ended up stuck in the marsh.
-EMTs had to cut Mark out of the car.
-He was in the hospital, semi-comatose, with a collapsed lung, loss of hearing, and other injuries.
+When they headed home that rainy night, the car spun out and they ended up stuck in a marsh.
+EMTs had to cut Grochala out of the car.
+He ended up in the hospital, semicomatose, with a collapsed lung, loss of hearing and other injuries.